Tomás Pichardo Espaillat

-Tomás Pichardo Espaillat (Santo Domingo, march 2, 2025) is a Dominican film director specialized in animated film and video art, best known for his animated feature film "Olivia & The Clouds" (2024).
+Tomás Pichardo Espaillat (born March 2, 1987) is a Dominican film director specialized in animated film and video art, best known for his animated feature film Olivia & The Clouds.

 Career

 Early career

 In 2008, Pichardo Espaillat graduated with a technical degree from the Fine Arts program at Altos de Chavón and then completed his undergraduate studies at Parsons, The New School for Design, in 2010.
 Between 2011 and 2013, he created several music videos and animated short films, which led to his acceptance into Fabrica Research Centre, the prestigious visual research center of the Benetton Group, in Treviso, Italy.

 In 2015, Pichardo Espaillat held his first solo exhibition, "Niños Héroes," at the Fabrica Features gallery in Lisbon, Portugal.
 After returning to Santo Domingo, he began creating animation projects for TED-Ed and The School of Life.
 Some of these short films were screened at various festivals, including the Annecy International Animation Film Festival (France), Raindance Film Festival (London), the Havana Film Festival (Cuba), and Pictoplasma (Berlin), among others.

 In 2016, Pichardo Espaillat held a joint exhibition with Dominican visual artist Luisito Nazario at the Centro de la Imagen in Santo Domingo.
 This marked the beginning of a professional relationship with the Center and its founder, Mayra Johnson.
 He also won second place in the Young Image Award in 2017 and second place in the Biennial Salon in 2019, both events organized by the Centro de la Imagen.

 In 2021, Pichardo Espaillat won the award for best Hispanic animated short film at the Libélula Dorada Festival (Santo Domingo, Dominican Republic).
 In 2022, his short film about the Mirabal Sisters was a finalist at the Quirino Awards (Tenerife, Spain) and a retrospective of his work to date was presented at the “Fireworks” section of the Lago Film Fest (Treviso, Italy).